 About Create Now

-Our mission is to empower at-risk and high-risk youth and young adults from Pre-K to age 24 through a variety of arts programs in multi-disciplines that help them to heal and thrive.
+Our mission is to empower at-risk and high-risk youth and young adults from ages 3 to 24 (Transition Age Youth) through a variety of arts programs in multi-disciplines that help them to heal and thrive.
 Our goal is to assist them to get out of poverty and into jobs and careers.
 We focus on the most vulnerable kids who are abused, neglected, orphaned, homeless, victims of domestic violence and sex trafficking, on probation, incarcerated or experiencing other severe challenges.

 Create Now operates in three ways: